warmshowers/wsandroid/README.md

 ./gradlew build
 ```

+The app runs against Warmshower's development API by default.
+To switch to the
+production servers set the environment variable `WS_USE_PRODUCTION`.

 ## OSS libraries in use (aka, Thank You!)

 Without these libraries, our lives would be a whole lot more difficult.
 So thank you all for developing and maintaining those fine pieces of software!